Further types of iPhone unlocking

 If you own an Apple Watch that’s paired to your iPhone 14, you can use it to unlock your iPhone 14.
 Here’s how it works:

 - Select ‘Face ID & Passcode’

-If you don’t have access to a computer, it can be tricky to unlock your iPhone 14 without a passcode.
+If you don’t have access to a computer, it can be tricky unlocking your iPhone 14 without passcode.
 But the good news is there are a few things you can try:

-- Ask for help!
+Ask for help!
 If a friend, family member, or colleague has access to a device, ask them if you can use it.
-Suppose the answer’s ‘yes’, great.
+If the answer’s ‘yes’, great.
 Log in to your iCloud account and use it to erase the passcode.

-- Alternatively, log into the ‘Find My’ app on another Apple device, such as an iPad.
-And then, use the app to erase your iPhone 14 and remove the passcode remotely.
+Alternatively, log into the ‘Find My’ app on another Apple device, such as an iPad.
+And then use the app to remotely erase your iPhone 14 and remove the passcode.